-Is there anything else striking about online CDs?
+Is there anything else noteworthy about online CDs?

-Some of those online banks offer another benefit for CDs: Flexibility.
-Traditional CDs operate on a fairly rigid format – deposit your money for the agreed-upon term, and get it back when the term ends – but some online banks (and even traditional banks) offer the safety of a CD with some alternate features.
-For example, Marcus by Goldman Sachs has three different no-penalty CDs, which will not charge you any extra fees for withdrawing early.
-Ally Bank offers two different raise-your-rate CDs – 2-year and 4-year – that give you the chance to request an increase to your rate once during the term if the bank is offering a higher rate than you originally locked in.
+Opening a CD with an online bank may also provide greater flexibility Traditional CDs operate on a fairly rigid format — deposit your money for the agreed-upon term, and get it back when the term ends — but some online banks (and even traditional banks) offer the safety of a CD with some alternate features.
+For example, Marcus by Goldman Sachs offers three terms of no-penalty CDs that charge no fees for early withdrawals.
+Ally Bank offers two terms of bump-up CDs that allow you to request a rate increase once during the term should the bank start offering a higher rate than the one originally locked in.

 Why should you think about opening a CD?

-While current CD rates may be low, opening a certificate of deposit can still be a smart move for specific timelines.
+Though current CD rates may still be relatively low, opening a CD can still be a smart move, depending on your financial goals and timeline.

 “Using a CD to save for retirement is not a great idea since you may not need the money for decades,” says Chris Reddick, CFP, and owner of Texas-based Chris Reddick Financial Planning.
 “But if you want to buy a new car or other big purchase in a year or so it might be best to get a CD.”

 Huguenot Financial Planning’s Sterman says CDs are often a great place to set aside funds that won’t be needed for a year or two.
 They’ll garner more interest than a regular checking or savings account would, and unlike the stock market, you’re assured that the money will be there when you need it.”